-Scales that streamline the body.
+body.

-Oilbird Produce clicks to echolocate and hear where they are going.
-Big eyes for seeing in the dark.
-A hooked bill for holding onto slippery fruits.
-Long, whisker-like feathers that touch surroundings.
+Oilbird A lost sense or a supersense?
+Produce clicks to echolocate and hear where they are going.
+Mexican blind cavefish Big eyes for More sensitive lateral line: seeing in the fish have a sensory line dark. running along the body to No eyes sense vibrations in the water.
+A hooked bill Large fins to for holding onto swim more slippery fruits. efficiently and use less energy.
+Mouths suited to scavenging on plant Long, whisker-like and animal remains feathers that touch swept into caves Scales that surroundings. by water. streamline the